PS Waverley: Service

 During the 2021 season Waverley was unable to operate south of the Clyde owing to crew availability.
 2022 marked the 75th anniversary of her maiden voyage and she was able to return to other parts of the British coast.

 In 2023, during the ships sailing to the South Coast, Waverley and the steamship SS Shieldhall sailed side-by-side as the two vessels passed The Needles.
 The occasion of the two vessels with similar histories sailing together was met with great praise from guests on both vessels and garnered national attention for both vessels.

+On 3 October 2025, Waverley broke down while on a cruise from Southend to Gravesend.
+She returned to Southend and the cruise was cancelled, along with its next sailing.